 In collaboration with Laurelville Mennonite Church Center and Road Scholar, we offer weeklong explorations of Frank Lloyd Wright looking at 3 houses in the Laurel Highlands: Fallingwater, Kentuck Knob, and the Duncan House.

-The 2011 program, "Frank Lloyd Wright: Revolutionary Contributions to Modern Architecture" is scheduled for April 10-14.
-Please consult Elderhostel’s website at www.roadscholar.org for more information.
+The 2014 program, "Frank Lloyd Wright: Revolutionary Contributions to Modern Architecture" is scheduled for April 13-16 and May 11-14 in 2015.
+Please consult Road Scholar's website at www.roadscholar.org for more information.